Charity Mentoring Network

 We host regular virtual coffee mornings for those looking to find out more about how we can help you to introduce a mentoring programme within your organisation.

-Join one of our upcoming virtual coffee mornings on Wednesday 25th February or Wednesday 18th March to:
+Join one of our upcoming virtual coffee mornings on Thursday 23rd April or Wednesday 20th May to:

 - See how the Charity Mentoring Network could help you implement a mentoring programme in your organisation